 So, I’d rather teach you the resilience and self-confidence you need to be less concerned about popularity and social status and more focused on finding connections that make you happy.

 Why do I say I wasn’t popular?
 In elementary and middle school, I was a fat kid who liked to read and didn’t have a ton of friends, so I got picked on.
-I don’t say that to elicit pity, my experience wasn’t unique or particularly awful; kids can be real assholes.
+I’m not looking for pity, my experience wasn’t unique or particularly awful; kids can be real assholes.
 And since this is intended for you to read when you’re 18, by the time you read it, you’ll have had your own experiences to judge that statement.
-But my life experiences have taught me something valuable; you can make friends, be a good friend, and have a great social life without being focused on how popular you are.
+But my life experiences have taught me something valuable; you can make friends, be a good friend, and have a great social life without being overly focused on how popular you are.

 I realize I’m underselling how difficult it is to be self-confident and resilient.
 I wish it were as easy as teaching you to ride a bike or throw a ball.
 Stand here, do this, and suddenly, you’re doing it.
 Clearly, it’s not.
 But just because it’s hard to do doesn’t mean you shouldn’t do it.
 Glennon Doyle said it well, “we can do hard things.”